 Biology permeates all aspects of modern life.
 The current debate over genetic engineering and biotechnology demonstrates how quickly Biology crosses over into other fields of study, such as law, ethics, commerce, media theory and philosophy.

-At Victoria's School of Biological Sciences you can specialise in any of the hottest fields of contemporary biology, from genetics to ecology.
-You can study for a Bachelor of Science (BSc) with a major in one of five areas: Biotechnology, Cell and Molecular Bioscience, Ecology and Biodiversity, Marine Biology, or a broader major in Biology.
+At Victoria's School of Biological Sciences you can study for a Bachelor of Science (BSc) with major in one of five areas—Biotechnology, Cell and Molecular Bioscience, Ecology and Biodiversity, Marine Biology or Biology.
 With the Biology major you can combine elements of the other majors for a more flexible Bachelor of Science degree.

 While first-year courses lay the foundation for more advanced study, it is helpful to have some elementary knowledge of Biology and Statistics.